sensu-plugins/documentation/FAQ.md

 **How should I deploy the new plugins**

 If a gem exists then that would be the best way.
-Instructions for installing it can be found in the README of the repo.
+Instructions for installing it can be found in the README of the repo or [here][3].
 If no gem exists yet, then you can attempt to build one based upon the gemspec.
 You can also install straight from source.

 All repos have releases, you can just download the latest tarball or zip file, cloning the master branch is not recommended, supported and never will be.
 Unless it's a breaking change, the repo will not contain feature branches, everything will be pushed to master.
 You have been warned.